Corryocactus apiciflorus

 Corryocactus apiciflorus is a species of columnar cactus found in the country of Peru.

 Description

 Corryocactus apiciflorus grows as a shrub with spreading or ascending, densely thorny shoots up to 50 centimeters long and 2.5 centimeters in diameter.
 There are eight low ribs.
 The individual central spine is up to 1 centimeter long.
-The approximately 10 spread out marginal spines are also up to 1 centimeter long.
+The approximately 10 spread out radial spines are also up to 1 centimeter long.

 The red flowers are up to 4 centimeters long.
 They appear in groups near the tips of the shoots or sometimes on the sides of the shoots.